-Texas Correctional Industries manufactures goods and provides services for state and local government agencies, political subdivisions, public education systems, and public and private institutions of higher education.
+Texas Correctional Industries manufactures goods and provides services for sale, on a for-profit basis, to city, county, state and federal agencies, public schools, public and private institutions of higher education, public hospitals and political subdivisions.
 TCI's statutory objectives are to provide work program participants with marketable job skills, help reduce recidivism and reduce department cost by providing products and services to TDCJ and other eligible entities on a for-profit basis.